grunwaldlab/krisp/README.md

  14.18463  0.0           0.0           94            84.32116    22.38359                  62.70608  -1.7976931348623157e+308
 ```

-In this example, `krisp_fasta` finds two regions which specify our input constraints.
+In this example, `krisp_fasta` finds two regions which specify our input constraints, although only the first is shown in the output above.
 Note that these alignments are actually reverse complements.
 `krisp_fasta` assumes that the input genomes are double-stranded and creates the corresponding kmers for both strands, thus finding two solutions.

+The addition of the `--primer3` option causes Primer3 to be run on each potential region.
+When `--primer3` is used, only regions for which it was possible to find primers are included in the output.
+Additionally, the Primer3 statistics are included in the alignment and CSV output.

 ### Example 3: Using `krisp_fasta` in creative ways